How to Chart for Clinical Quality Measures in PCC EHR

 2. Enter a result to indicate the order is complete.

-3. If the result is positive, order and perform an additional depression evaluation, followup, or suicide risk assessment, or refer the patient for additional help or prescribe an appropriate medication.
+3. If the result is positive, order and perform an additional depression evaluation, follow-up, or mental health care education, or refer the patient for additional help or prescribe an appropriate medication.

-4. Alternatively, enter a depression diagnosis or a contraindication diagnosis in the Diagnoses component or in the patient’s Problem List, and/or click “Refused” for either order.
+4. Alternatively, enter a bipolar diagnosis or a contraindication diagnosis in the Diagnoses component or in the patient’s Problem List, and/or click “Refused” on the depression screening order.

 5. Make sure the correct clinician is indicated on the chart note, click “Bill”, and select an appropriate visit code.